haggj/Bachelorarbeit/README.md

 - CIRCL
     - x64 Implementation
 - Microsoft
+    - Generic Implementation
+    - Generic Implementation Compressed
     - x64 Implementation
     - x64 Implementation Compressed
+- ECDH (used for comparison)
 # Usage

 1. Make sure you have installed ```docker``` on your system.